-NASA astronomers Sten Odenwald and Lou Mayo were recently praised by President Bush for their efforts to teach young people about space science.
+NASA scientists Sten Odenwald and Lou Mayo study distant stars and planets.
+But it's their attention to students here on Earth that recently caught the eye of President Bush.
+He praised them for their efforts to teach young people about space science.

-How did Odenwald and Mayo attract the attention of the president?
-Space Science Explorers set out to learn more about what these two scientists do, and how they became interested in space.
+What made the president notice Odenwald and Mayo?
+Space Science Explorers set out to learn more about these two scientists.
+Read on to find out what they do and how they became interested in space.

-Though afraid of the dark, both as a youngster and even now as an adult, Odenwald has always been fascinated by the night sky.
+Though afraid of the dark, Sten Odenwald has always enjoyed looking at the night sky.

 Image to left: Sten Odenwald (far right) and astronomy teacher Dorian Janney (far left) meet with President Bush and U.S. Secretary of Education Margaret Spellings.
 School principal Kevin Hobbs looks on in the background.
 Credit: NASA

-Growing up, Odenwald collected pictures of faraway galaxies the way some kids collect baseball cards.
-Instead of obsessing over batting averages and pitching stats, he memorized the distances to galaxies and the names of constellations.
+Growing up, Odenwald collected pictures of galaxies the way some kids collect baseball cards.
+Instead of pitching and batting stats, he would memorize the distance to galaxies or the names of constellations.

-By fifth grade, Odenwald had his first telescope, and as a sixth-grader in 1964, he wrote a letter to NASA expressing his interest in astronomy and space science.
-In return, he says he received "a huge envelope bursting with booklets and mission foldouts."
+By fifth grade, Odenwald had his first telescope.
+As a sixth-grader in 1964, he wrote a letter to NASA.
+He wrote about his interest in astronomy and space science.
+In response, he says NASA sent him "a huge envelope bursting with booklets and mission foldouts."

-That response was all the encouragement Odenwald needed to become officially hooked on space.
-Since then, he has dedicated his life to studying the solar system and universe, and to teaching others what he has learned.
+That was all the encouragement Odenwald needed.
+He was officially hooked on space.
+Since then, he has dedicated his life to studying the universe and to teaching others what he has learned.

-Sometimes the most effective way to educate is in person.
-Odenwald makes weekly visits to the Parkland Magnet Middle School for Aerospace Technology in Rockville, Md.
-He teaches students about astronomy and space, and explains the physics of pressure and sound.
+Sometimes the best way to educate is in person.
+Odenwald makes weekly visits to a middle school in Maryland.
+He teaches students about astronomy and space.
+He also explains the physics of pressure and sound.

-This past school year, Odenwald led a lunchtime science program at Parkland.
-In the program, 15 students used star data to determine where the edge of the Milky Way galaxy is located.
+This past school year, Odenwald led a lunchtime science project at the school.
+Fifteen students used star data to figure out where the edge of the Milky Way galaxy is located.
 The students presented their work to President Bush during his recent visit to the school.

-By working closely with young people, Odenwald hopes to inspire a new generation of scientists to follow in his footsteps.
+Working closely with young people is important to Odenwald.
+He hopes to inspire a new generation of scientists to follow in his footsteps.